American Tract Society: Early history

 Before ATS was founded, the Bible was the only religious book being distributed widely around the United States.
 The American Tract Society's founders felt that the American Bible Society was limited in its activities, leading to ATS's establishment.
 ATS was created from a merger of the New York Religious Tract Society, founded 1812, and New England Religious Tract Society, founded 1814.
 William Allen Hallock helped the New England Religious Tract Society change its name to the American Tract Society in 1823.
 The New England society surrendered that name to a national society proposed by the New York society, which was formed on May 10, 1825.
 The separate tract societies merged and moved into a four-story building at 87 Nassau Street in New York City.
 The numbering of that house was revised over the years, changing to 144 Nassau Street in 1827 and 150 Nassau Street by 1833.
 A new tract house was built on the same site in 1846-1847.

 Upon ATS's 1825 creation, it became the first organization in the U.S. formed specifically to give out religious tracts.
 Hallock subsequently served as the organization's secretary from 1825 to 1870, and as secretary emeritus until his death in 1880.
-Sampson Uryling Stoddard Wilder was the first president, serving until 1842, and Moses Allen was the first treasurer, serving until 1863.
+Elias Boudinot was the first president and Moses Allen was the first treasurer, serving until 1863.
 The organization was dependent on endowments and financial contributions from wealthy backers.
 It was successful, printing out 700,000 tracts in its first year and 5 million tracts per year by 1850, with branches in multiple American cities.
 ATS took advantage of the population's growing literacy, distributing tracts to immigrants, Native Americans and freed slaves.
 In 1894, ATS built its 23-story American Tract Society Building at 150 Nassau Street, which still stands today.
 At the time of its construction it was one of the tallest buildings in New York City.

 Throughout the nineteenth century, ATS used traveling salesmen.
 These peddlers sold tracts, provided counseling, and led church services.